 _______________

 1 21.2.1 For their own protection receiving stations in the fixed or mobile service operating in bands shared with space radiocommunication services (space-to-Earth) should also avoid directing their antennas towards the geostationary-satellite orbit if their sensitivity is sufficiently high that interference from space station transmissions may be significant.
-In particular, in the band 21.4-22 GHz, it is recommended to maintain a minimum separation angle of 1.5 with respect to the direction of the geostationary-satellite orbit.
-(WRC-12)
+In particular, in the bands 13.4-13.65 GHz and 21.4-22 GHz, it is recommended to maintain a minimum separation angle of 1.5 with respect to the direction of the geostationary-satellite orbit.
+(WRC-15)

 Reasons: To protect receiving stations in terrestrial services (FS, MS) from GSO FSS (space-to-Earth) interference.